flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 - `prediction_length`: The number of future time series values to forecast.

-The Lambda function connects to ClickHouse using [ClickHouse Connect](https://clickhouse.com/docs/integrations/python) and loads the context data using ClickHouse Connect's `query_df` method, which returns the output as a Pandas Dataframe.
+The Lambda function connects to ClickHouse using [ClickHouse Connect](https://clickhouse.com/docs/integrations/python) and loads the context data using ClickHouse Connect's `query_df` method.
-After that, the Lambda function invokes the Bedrock endpoint with the ClickHouse context data.
+After that, the Lambda function invokes the Bedrock endpoint with the context data.
-The Bedrock endpoint response includes the predicted mean and the predicted 10th, 50th (median) and 90th percentiles at each future time step.
-The Lambda function adds a time index to the predictions and returns them to the user in JSON format.
+The Bedrock endpoint response includes the predicted mean and the predicted 10th, 50th (median) and 90th percentiles of the time series at each future time step, which the Lambda function returns to the user in JSON format together with the corresponding timestamps.

 Before deploying the Lambda function, make sure to replace the following variables:
 - `"<clickhouse-host>"`: The ClickHouse host.